telefonicaid/perseo-fe/documentation/plain_rules.md

 ## Location fields

-Fields with geolocation info with the formats recognized by NGSI v1, are parsed and generate two pseudo-attributes, one for the latitude and another one for the longitude for easing their use in the EPL sentence of the rule.
-These fields have the same name of the attribute with a suffix of `__lat` and `__lon` respectively.
+Fields with geolocation info with the formats recognized by NGSI v1, are parsed and generate two pairs of pseudo-attributes, the first pair is for the latitude and the longitude and the second pair is for the x and y UTMC coordinates for the point.
+These pseudo-attributes ease the use of the position in the EPL sentence of the rule.
+These derived attributes have the same name of the attribute with a suffix of `__lat` and `__lon` , and `__x` and `__y` respectively.

 The formats are
 * [NGSV1 deprecated format](https://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Publish/Subscribe_Broker_-_Orion_Context_Broker_-_User_and_Programmers_Guide_R3#Defining_location_attribute)